-DAF Giving At CICF: What Funding Recipients Should Know
+DAF Giving At the CICF Collaborative: What Funding Recipients Should Know

-Chances are, if you work at a nonprofit, then you have some awareness of Donor-Advised Funds and how they contribute to philanthropy.
+Chances are, if you work at a nonprofit, then you have some awareness of donor-advised funds (DAFs) and how they contribute to philanthropy.
 If not, here’s a quick overview:

-It is because of that last wrinkle that some view DAFs more as philanthropic black holes than an effective giving strategy.
+It is because of that last wrinkle that some view DAFs more as a mystery than an effective giving strategy.

 But in fact, DAFs annually disburse a far greater share of their total assets than the 5% minimum of a private foundation.
-For example, of total DAF assets held at CICF Collaborative, the annual giving rate is NUMBER.
+For example, of total DAF assets held across the CICF Collaborative (which includes the Central Indiana Community Foundation, Hamilton County Community Foundation, the Indianapolis Foundation, and Women’s Fund of Central Indiana) the annual average giving rate is 13%.
+That is more than twice the minimum giving rate of private foundations.

 That’s where we come in.

-Let’s say a donor wants to bolster childcare in Central Indiana.
-We confer with in-house experts like the Women’s Fund.
-They let us know that, according to their 2024 State of Women in Central Indiana Report, Hancock County cannot satisfy even half its demand for licensed childcare—the lowest rate of any county in the region.
+Here’s a hypothetical example.
+Let’s say a DAF holder with CICF wants to contribute to childcare wherever it is most needed most in the region.
+First, we go and have a talk with in-house experts like Women’s Fund.
+They let us know that, according to their 2024 State of Women in Central Indiana Report, only 46% of children in Hancock County can access licensed childcare—the lowest rate of any Central Indiana county.

-End of story?
-We hope not, because now our grant recipient gets to “steward” that gift.
+Great, the money has been granted… end of story?
+We hope not, because now our grant recipient working in childcare has an opportunity to “steward” this donor.

 IMPORTANCE OF STEWARDSHIP

 Congratulations!
-We are pleased to inform you that the Hannah Childcare Center of Hancock Co. has been awarded a grant in the amount of $3,000 from the Super-Duper Fund.
+We are pleased to inform you that the Jane Doe Childcare Center of Hancock Co. has been awarded a grant in the amount of $3,000 from the Super-Duper Fund.
 A check payment for this grant award is enclosed…

-Ideally, Hannah has administrative staff that can research the Super-Duper Fund and write a personalized thank-you letter.
-Just as likely, though, Hannah is on her own for that task, surrounded by toddlers, parents and diapers.
-If so, she may not feel a “mere” thank-you letter is important enough to take up her time, not when she could be Doing the Work.
+In an ideal world, Jane has administrative staff that can research the Super-Duper Fund and help her write a personalized thank-you letter.
+Just as likely, though, Jane is on her own for that task, along with many other aspects of her nonprofit childcare.
+If so, she may prioritize those other aspects over the writing of a letter.
+After all, how important could it be?

-To support that argument, here is some testimony from one of our real DAF fundholders:
+Well, it could be very important.
+Here is some non-hypothetical testimony from one of CICF’s DAF fundholders:

 “Timely acknowledgment of a grant is very important to me because I believe gratitude for financial support (big or small) is an indicator of whether non-profits are paying attention to all aspects of their operations.
 I feel so strongly about this point that I have removed previous grant recipients from future consideration because of this lapse.”

-As soon as Hannah takes time to compose a letter to the Super-Duper Fund, she is already setting herself apart from the pack.
+When Jane takes time to compose a letter of thanks to the Super-Duper Fund, she is setting herself apart from the pack.
 But to really stick out to her donors, she needs her message to abide by the Three P’s:

 Prompt

-Try to send your message within a week of receiving your check.
+Try to send your message within a month of receiving your donation.
 Do you know or have a relationship with the donor?
 Great!
-Send a letter or email to them directly.
 Was this gift sent anonymously or without direct contact?
 Also, great!
-Send your letter to the DAF-sponsoring organization (like CICF).
-It can ultimately be transmitted to the donor, even if they are anonymous.
+Send your letter to the DAF-sponsoring organization—be it CICF, HCCF, or IF.
+Your letter will ultimately be transmitted to the donor, even if they are anonymous.
+(Be sure to follow any instructions listed in the award letter.)

 Personalized

-If the donor is named, learn a little about them, their founder or their mission.
-Use their names, if you can.
-If you believe they share your passion for a cause, let them know it.
+If the fund is named but you don’t know it, learn a little about it.
+What is their mission?
+Use names if you can.
+If you believe they share your passion for a cause, let them know.
+This is another chance to stand out from the crowd.

 Purposeful